Distinguish your period from just spotting

 What happens during a menstrual cycle?

 The menstrual cycle begins with the first day of bleeding and ends the day before the next menstrual bleeding.

-- There are essentially two halfs of the menstrual cycle:
+- There are essentially two halves of the menstrual cycle:

 - The follicular phase, when the follicle develops inside the ovary

 - The luteal phase after ovulation when the corpus luteum develops in the ovary in the area from where the egg was ejected.

 During the follicular phase, the levels of estrogen (the "female hormone") start to rise.
 Estrogen plays an important role in keeping you healthy, especially by helping keep bones strong as you get older.
 Estrogen also makes the lining of the uterus (womb) grow and thicken.
 This lining of the womb is a place that will nourish the embryo when a pregnancy occurs.
 At the same time, an egg in one of the ovaries starts to mature.
 On about day 14 of an average 28-day cycle, the egg leaves the ovary.
 This is called ovulation, and it is at this point that the follicular phase begins.

 If it gets fertilized, the fertilized egg travels through the fallopian tube to the uterus.
 Hormone levels rise and help prepare the uterine lining for pregnancy.
 A woman is most likely to get pregnant from having sex during the 3-4 days before or on the day of ovulation.
 Women with cycles that are shorter or longer than average may ovulate before or after day 14.

-If a pregnancy occurs, the egg is attaches to the uterine wall.
+If a pregnancy occurs, the egg is attached to the uterine wall.
 If the egg is not fertilized, and no pregnancy occurs, the egg will break apart and get absorbed.
 Then, hormone levels drop, and the thickened lining of the uterus is shed during the menstrual period bleeding.